-The attribute Type of instrument is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Type of instrument is a mandatory attribute.
 The attribute Type of instrument should be considered as a static attribute, i.e. the value of the attribute Type of instrument should not change over time.

 This section provides a detailed description of the instrument categories into which reporting agents classify individual financial instruments reported for RRE.